schwartzpub/schwartzpub.github.io/_posts/2022-10-19-AzureDevOpsStoredProcedures.md

 ![Generate Personal Access Token](/assets/images/PersonalAccessTokenCreate.png)

 Now you can fill out the rest of the prompts.
-In the next step we will update the service to run using the gMSA we created eralier.
+You will need to provide the name of the Agent Pool we created in the previous step, as well as the name you want to give this agent.
+You can leave the remaining fields s default.
+In the next step we will update the service to run using the gMSA we created earlier.

 ![Configure Agent Powershell](/assets/images/ConfigureAgentPosh.png)